thiswillbeyourgithub/load_average_balancer/README.md

 python3 load_average_balancer.py -d <max_delay_seconds> -t <load_threshold>
 ```

+The Python version provides the same functionality as the shell script but uses Python's psutil library for system monitoring.
+It may be more portable across different operating systems.

 ### Arguments

 - `-d <max_delay_seconds>`: Maximum time to wait in seconds before allowing the backup to proceed